devfake/vume/README.md

 });
 ```

-If you need code auto completion for the available methods in your IDE, type hinting the full `Controller` class for the argument:
+If you need code auto completion for the available methods in your IDE, type hinting the full `Controller` class to the parameter:

 ```php
 $route->get('/hello', function(vume\Controller $c) {